 Contact an asbestos attorney in Kentucky today.
 Your one-year filing deadline is running.

-About Hardin County Schools
+General Equipment at Hardin County Schools Elizabethtown, Kentucky

 The workers at highest risk from asbestos exposure in school buildings were not administrators — they were the skilled tradesmen who built, maintained, and repaired the mechanical systems that kept these buildings running.